-Although the breakthrough therapy process is designed to expedite the review and development of drugs, Breakthrough Therapy designation by the FDA for AXS-05 for the treatment of MDD may not ultimately lead to a faster development or regulatory review or approval process, and it will not increase the likelihood that the product candidate will receive marketing approval.
+Although the breakthrough therapy process is designed to expedite the review and development of drugs, Breakthrough Therapy designation by the FDA for AXS-05 for the treatment of MDD and for the treatment of AD agitation, and AXS-12 for the treatment of cataplexy in patients with narcolepsy may not ultimately lead to a faster development or regulatory review or approval process, and it will not increase the likelihood that these product candidates will receive marketing approval.

-We received Breakthrough Therapy designation for AXS-05 for the treatment of MDD.
+We received Breakthrough Therapy designation for AXS-05 for both the treatment of MDD and the treatment of AD agitation, and for AXS-12 for the treatment of cataplexy in patients with narcolepsy.
 A breakthrough therapy is defined as a product candidate that is intended, alone or in combination with one or more other drugs, to treat a serious or life-threatening disease or condition, and preliminary clinical evidence indicates that the product candidate may demonstrate substantial improvement over existing therapies on one or more clinically significant endpoints, such as substantial treatment effects observed early in clinical development.
 For product candidates that have been designated as breakthrough therapies, interaction and communication between the FDA and the sponsor of the trial can help to identify the most efficient path for clinical development while minimizing the number of patients placed in ineffective control regimens.
 Product candidates designated as breakthrough therapies by the FDA are also eligible for priority review if supported by clinical data at the time of the submission of the NDA.

 Designation as a breakthrough therapy is within the discretion of the FDA.
 The receipt of a Breakthrough Therapy designation for a product candidate may not ultimately result in a faster development process or review, and it does not in any way assure approval of product candidates by the FDA.
-In addition, the FDA may later decide to rescind the Breakthrough Therapy designation if our product candidate no longer meets the conditions for qualification of this program.
+In addition, the FDA may later decide to rescind the Breakthrough Therapy designation for one or more of our applicable product candidates if such product candidates no longer meet the conditions for qualification of this program.